Mean-field limit of a hybrid system for multi-lane multi-class traffic: Notations, Definitions and Preliminaries

 \subsection{Traffic Flow Models}

 In order to setup the mathematical formulation, in the following we consider a population of $P$ cars on an open stretch road.
 To each vehicle, labeled by an index $i\in \{1, \dots, P\}$, we associate a vector of indices $\iota(i) = (i, i_L, i_F)$.
-Here $i_L \in \{1, \dots, P\}$ is the index of the vehicle in front of vehicle $i$ (the leader) and $i_F \in \{1, \dots, P\}$ is the index of the vehicle flowing vehicle $i$ (the follower).
-To fix notation, we assume that $i_L=0$ if vehicle $i$ is the first and $i_F =0$ if vehicle $i$ is the last.
+Here $i_L$ is the index of the leader, i.e.~the vehicle in front of vehicle $i$, and $i_F$ is the index of the follower, i.e.~the vehicle flowing vehicle $i$.

+Typically, the labels are assigned based on the increasing position of vehicles on the road, in such a way the first vehicle is labeled as $1$, the second as $2$, and so on.
+In this way, we have that, for each $i\in\{1,\dots,P\}$, $i_L=i+1$ and $i_F=i-1$.
+However, for the purpose of this paper, we avoid the introduction of any ordering.
+Labels can be randomly assigned among vehicles on the road and they remain unchanged.
+Then, the indices $i_L$ and $i_F$ are the labels of the closest vehicle ahead and behind the reference vehicle $i$, respectively.
+To fix notation, we let $(x_i, v_i)$ be the vector of position-velocity, with $x_i \in \mathbb{R}, v_i \geq 0$, of vehicle $i$.
+Then,